 - Know what they don’t know & are cool about it.
 Bravado is not their thing.

 - Guide not control.
 Understand Founders must make their own decisions.
 It’s their company, not ours.

 - Are optimistic and understand Founders may not be where they need to be but they may be able to help them get there.

 - Provide tangible, actionable advice and avoid being vague.

 - Yes!
-Mentors can invest and engage in company operations - 'at' the Founders discretion, we just ask that these engagements be done independent of the our program.
+Mentors can invest and engage in company operations - at the Founders discretion.
+We just ask these engagements be done independent of the our program.